Graphic & Interactive Design - Requirements

 An introduction to multimedia includes projects focused on the principles of information design -- fundamental strategies for making the complex clear.
 Instruction in creating and preparing Web graphics and the design and critique of Web sites, maps, and signage systems.
 Advanced skills are developed in image creation and manipulation.
 Prerequisite: Art 331 or permission of instructor.
 (Fall)

-Qualified students work 12 hours per week at a graphic design studio, publishing company, or printer.
-In addition, bi-monthly seminars focus on portfolio development, ethical and professional standards, pre-press specifications, and printing.
-Prerequisite: Permission of faculty supervisor and portfolio review at mid-term of previous semester.
+Students will work 12 hours per week at a graphic design studio, publishing company, or printer.
+In addition, a weekly seminar will focus on portfolio development, ethical and professional standards, career preparation and graduate school.
+In addition, students will develop a unified body of work to present at the Senior Thesis Exhibition and senior art scholarship talk.
+Prerequisites: Senior standing and permission of faculty supervisor based on portfolio review.
+(Spring)

 ART 374.
 Portfolio Seminar